On the Origin of the Chinese Character Representing the Ancestor

 In Malaysia, the Chinese will usually pick the nearest weekends before April 5 to perform the act.
 Several rounds of grave gatherings are usually required because we tend to have many great grandparents, grandparents and/or parents, both patrilinearly or matrilinearly.

-As Chinese, we all roughly know that grave gathering on Day of Qingming is part of our unique culture coded based on Confucian obedience and filial piety.
+We all roughly know that grave gathering on Day of Qingming is part of our unique culture coded based on Confucian obedience and filial piety.
 I guess that is the basic understanding for the subject for an average Chinese.
 I would like to, in this article, shed some new lights on the tradition of our ancestral worship, as it was practiced eons ago.

-I would like to do this by analyzing the chinese character representing the word "ancestor" itself, that is, the word Zu (祖).
+I would like to do this by analyzing the chinese character representing the word ‘ancestor' itself, that is, the word Zu (祖).
 The character is actually a union of two pictographs.
 On the left is the word Shi (示), etymologically, it means the altar or table for ancestral worship.

 The pictograph on the right is the word Qie (且), it means the ancestral tablets stylized in the form of human male external reproductive organ, that is, the penis.
 The word Zu, is therefore, a reminiscence of an ancient practice called phallic worship.
 Similar arguments purported to explain the two characters can also be found here.